Download the full PDF for Kansas

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Kansas remained unchanged at 67 percent in June.
+The labor force participation rate in Kansas rose to 67 percent in August from 66.9 percent in the prior month.

 Kansas ranks 9th in the nation.